 Liberal Studies

-A degree in Liberal Studies is the ideal choice for self-directed learners who want to take ownership of their education by exploring their unique academic interests and career goals.
-This program allows students to collaborate closely with faculty advisors to design a personalized curriculum that integrates their passions for writing, literature, history, fine arts, and many other disciplines within the liberal arts and sciences.
-By placing their intellectual curiosity at the center of their education, students gain a well-rounded, interdisciplinary foundation that prepares them for a wide range of opportunities.
+A degree in Liberal Studies is an ideal choice for self-directed learners who want to take ownership of their education by exploring their unique academic interests and career goals.
+Students work closely with faculty advisors to design a personalized, interdisciplinary curriculum that integrates their passions across writing, literature, history, fine arts, and other liberal arts and sciences disciplines.
+Through this flexible and multidisciplinary approach, students develop strong skills in synthesis and analysis, critical thinking, interdisciplinary problem solving, and communication, preparing them for a wide range of opportunities across high-demand sectors.

 Pathways